eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 # Capabilities in Austral {#austral}

-- austral has capability based security
+Austral "supports" capability-based security.
+Supports in quotes because it is not a first-class feature: capability security is simply a consequence of linear types.
+Which makes me proud of the language design, since it's a good sign when good things naturally fall out of a design by logical necessity.

-  - capabilities are represented as linear types
+Capabilities are represented as linear types.
+For an introduction to linear types in Austral, see X or Y.

-  - because they are linear, they are not copyable
-  - they can be surrendered by their owners, but not duplicated
-  - or stored in mutable global state
-- not a feature
-  - a consequence of linear types
-  - except for the root capability, more on this later
+Because they are linear, they are not copyable.
+A piece of code in posession of a capability can destroy it, or surrender it to someone else, but not send a copy to someone else and keep theirs.
+And because there is no global mutable state, capabilities cannot surreptitiously be stored in a global variable for acquisition by other code.

+Because of Austral's strict module system and encapsulation, capabilities cannot be created _ex nihilo_.
+To create a capability, you must prove that you have access to a higher, more powerful capability.
+This satisfies all the security properties we want.

 ## Example {#example}
 - example